INJURED DUE TO A SLIP, TRIP OR FALL?

-Mullen & Mullen Law Firm has represented hundreds of clients and won millions in settlements for people physically hurt at office buildings, apartment complexes, department stores, grocery stores, Walmart, convenient stores, restaurants, and other North Texas retail establishments.
+Mullen & Mullen Law Firm in Dallas has represented hundreds and hundreds of clients – and won millions in settlements – for people physically hurt at office buildings, apartment complexes, restaurants, department stores, convenience stores, grocery stores, and other retail outlets like Walmart.

-We have the financial means, knowledge, skills, and expertise to properly develop your Dallas slip and fall accident case, and to establish the facts necessary to win a settlement or verdict.
+We have the financial means, knowledge, skills, and experience to properly develop your case.
+Our Dallas lawyers will establish the facts necessary to obtain a settlement for your slip and fall injury.

-In fact, our Senior Associate Attorney, Joseph Morrison, served as counsel of record in what VerdictSearch determined to be a top 5 premises liability verdict in Texas against Conagra Foods, a Fortune 500 company.
+In fact, our Senior Associate Joseph Morrison served as counsel of record in a VerdictSearch recognized Top 5 Texas Premises Liability verdict in Texas one year.

 What should you do immediately after a slip and fall accident?